Caitlyn Jenner’s secrets

 This post is a first for me in an attempt to review a book now online and in book stores.
-I found it authentic and believable but, am concerned about people generalizing who she is versus crossdresser’s like myself and many others like me are.
-In my case heterosexual crossdresser who dresses a couple of times per month.
+I found Caitlyn Jenner’s book authentic and believable but, am concerned about people generalizing who she is versus crossdresser’s.
+In my case a heterosexual crossdresser who dresses a couple of times per month.
 Married with children, grand children and all that.
-I know Jenner has many children but you need to read the book to learn about that.
+I know Caitlyn Jenner has many children but you need to read the book to learn about that.

 The book gives a fascinating look into what goes on in someones mind versus their outward appearance.
-I remember in 1976 when Bruce won the Decathlon he was America’s hero and made his country proud.
+I remember in 1976 when Bruce Jenner won the Decathlon he was America’s hero and made his country proud.
 I am sure I am not alone in envying his looks and his life, the guy was a stud.
-I was sure he was bedding different women 7 days a week especially when he went to Hollywood but Caitlyn sets the record straight with a very different account.The book has many other surprises based on my and other peoples assumptions about Bruce Jenner.
+Most guys were sure he was bedding different women 7 days a week especially when he went to Hollywood.
+Caitlyn sets the record straight with a very different account.The book has many other surprises based on my and other peoples assumptions about Bruce Jenner.

 We are the same age and grew up in the post WWII era but on different coasts.
-Being a crossdresser in those days was a very lonely existence because there was really nothing readily available on the topic and nobody spoke of it.
+Being a crossdresser in those days was a very lonely existence because there was really nothing readily available on the topic.
+It was never discussed in school or church and nobody spoke of it.
 We were totally alone with our thoughts and desires.
 I never heard the term DRAG QUEEN until I was 22 which, was about the time I read something about a Transvestite in a magazine.

 I hope that people understand the difference between the two groups especially loved ones of crossdrerssers such as wives, children, girlfriends, parents and friends.
 Crossdressing does not necessarily lead to a sex change.
 The majority of cross dresser’s live normal lives indulging their desire to dress in women’s clothing part time.

-I recommend the book to anyone interested in crossdressing or sex reassignment surgery because it is a well written interesting story and enjoyable read especially if you think she is trying to be the spokesperson for all trans people.
+I recommend the Caitlyn Jenner book to anyone interested in crossdressing or sex reassignment surgery.
+It is a well written interesting story and enjoyable read especially if you think she is trying to be the spokesperson for all trans people.
 She takes some heat on that label given to her by the media.